 UML is a modeling language used primarily for software system specification, visualization, development and documentation .
 It has also become a powerful business process modeling technique.
 With 14 different types, it offers a flexible and powerful way to view almost every business process , .

-Workflow diagrams is an approach to improving traditional Petri nets with concepts and notations that make it easier to represent business processes by introducing structural constraints that prove useful for business processes , .
+Workflow diagrams are an approach to improving traditional Petri nets with concepts and notations that make it easier to represent business processes by introducing structural constraints that prove useful for business processes , .

 It is more than a technique for modeling a process.
 It is a methodology for analyzing and improving a process, including its modeling.
 It comprises four steps: information gathering, modeling of business processes, workflow modeling and implementation, verification and enforcement .